oerdnj/dp2025/main.typ

 === Quantum Computing and Cryptographic Threats

 The quantum computing systems can create major changes in the current cryptographic systems and methods used in cyber security.
 Today's public key cryptography is mainly based on the idea of the computational difficulty of certain mathematical problems in the traditional computing systems.
 The security of the RSA public key crypto-system, for instance, is based on the idea that there is no known method of factoring a large composite number into its two prime factors using conventional algorithms.
-However, cryptographic protocols such as DSA and Elliptic Curve Cryptography (ECC) are secure because it is hard to solve the discrete logarithm problem in classical computation.
+Cryptographic algorithms such as DSA and Elliptic Curve Cryptography (ECC) are secure because it is hard to solve the discrete logarithm problem in classical computation.

 However, these security assumptions are broken by quantum algorithms.
-In 1994, Shor's algorithm was published, which described a quantum computational approach to solving both the integer factorization and discrete logarithm problems in polynomial time – an exponential improvement on the best classical algorithms.
+In 1994, Shor's algorithm @365700 @doi_10.1137_S0097539795293172 was published, which described a quantum computational approach to solving both the integer factorization and discrete logarithm problems in polynomial time – an exponential improvement on the best classical algorithms.
 This is a theoretical result and does not at present threaten the security of widely used public key systems, but it does show that sufficiently large quantum computers could break the cryptography that is used to protect a very large part of the world's data.

-However, the latter one, Grover's search algorithm, offers a quadratic improvement for quantum search in an unstructured database, which affects the security parameters of symmetric keyed systems.
+However, the latter one, Grover's search algorithm @10_1145_237814.237866, offers a quadratic improvement for quantum search in an unstructured database, which affects the security parameters of symmetric keyed systems.
 Although less disastrous to the current cryptographic implementations than Shor's algorithm, Grover's algorithm demands the keys in symmetric systems to be twice as long to have the same level of security against quantum attacks.

 Bernstein @Bernstein2009 lists three basic reasons why we need to focus on the Quantum-Safe cryptography now rather than later: